Warrior (TV series)

-Warrior is an American martial arts crime drama television series that premiered on April 5, 2019, on Cinemax.
+Warrior (Chinese: 戰士) is an American martial arts crime drama television series that premiered on April 5, 2019, on Cinemax.
 It is based on an original concept and treatment by Bruce Lee, and is executive-produced by his daughter, Shannon Lee, and film director Justin Lin.
 Jonathan Tropper, known for the Cinemax original series Banshee, is the showrunner.

 In April 2019, Cinemax renewed the series for a second season which premiered on October 2, 2020.
 It was Cinemax's final series before ceasing production of original programming.

-In April 2021, the series was renewed for a third season, along with the announcement that the series will move to HBO Max.
+In April 2021, the series was renewed for a third season, along with the announcement that the series would move to HBO Max, later rebranded to Max.
+The third season premiered on Max on June 29, 2023.
+In December 2023, the series was canceled after three seasons.

 Plot

 Set during the Tong Wars in late 1870s San Francisco, the series follows Ah Sahm, a martial arts prodigy who emigrates from China in search of his sister, only to be sold to one of the most powerful tongs in Chinatown.